When can I carry my baby on my back?

 How can I start back carrying?

-Getting your baby onto your back.
+Getting your baby onto your back

-Older children may well want to simply climb onto your back, and then hold on to you while you place the wrap over them; you'll know your child and whether this is a safe method for them.
+Older children may well want to simply climb onto your back, and then hold on to you while you place the wrap or carrier over them; you'll know your child and whether this is a safe method for them.

-Start with a Ruck
+Baby Wraps - Start with a Ruck for Back Carries

-A ruck is the perfect carry to begin with and teaches you many of the tools you need to try other back carries.
+If you're using a baby wrap then a Ruck Carry is the perfect carry to begin with and teaches you many of the tools you need to try other back carries.
 It's ideal as it can be done with most sizes of wrap too.
 This video is a great tutorial that debunks some of the 'seat making' myths you'll have seen online and shows you easily how to do it.

 Practice with a spotter or somewhere soft